Altinn/altinn-studio-docs/content/broker/10. Concepts/_index.en.md

 | User Journey                   | A 'user journey' is a visual or narrative representation of a user's interactions with a product or service from start to finish. |

 -->

+## Conceptual information model

+A high level conceptual information model for Altinn 3 Broker is shown in the below figure.
+This model is used as basis for the more detailed information model of Altinn Broker _Metadata Storage_.

+{{< figure src="./Altinn 3 Broker Metadata - basic, conceptual.png" title="Figure: Conceptual information model" alt="Alt-text">}}

+Explanation:

+* The overall File Transfer Process includes exactly one Upload Process by a Sender and one or more Download Processes corresponding to the number of Recipients.
+* Each File Transfer Process considers one File only.
+The same applies for each Upload Process and Download Process.
+* The same File may be used in several File Transfer Processes and consequently in several Download Processes.
+* Only one Upload Process per File is considered.
+Note that if the same file is uploaded more than once, Altinn Broker will  consider the files as different and assign different identifiers.
+* Notifications about File Transfer Events are given to Senders and Recepients depending on subscription setup.
+E.g. recepients may be notified about new messages, and senders may be notified about delivery events.
+* Each File Transfer Event relates to one File Transfer Process, and consequently only one File, however any number of events may occur for the same File Transfer Process.

+## Transfer process

+The overall transfer process is depicted by the following model.
+It shows the main states and state transitions of the overall file transfer process, as relevant for Altinn Broker and status reporting to the sender.

+{{< figure src="./Altinn 3 Broker File Transfer Process State Machine (en).png" title="Figure: Altinn 3 Broker File Transfer Process" alt="Alt-text">}}

+1. __Initialized__: The transfer prosess is initialized by the sender. _Note: This state machine description does not consider preceeding events.
+The file transfer could e.g. be a reply to a single request from a single party, or it could be a publication to an y number of known or unknown subscribers._

+1. __Upload in Progress__: Large files may take time to upload.
+Altinn Broker will keep track of the progress.

+1. __UploadProcessing__: Uploaded files are validated and checked for viruses.

+1. __Cancelled__: Altinn Broker supports cancelling of file transfers as long as no download process has started.

+1. __Published__:Ready for downloads.

+2. __Downloads Initiated__:One or more recepients has started downloading.

+3. __TransferFailed__: The overall transfer process failed, for some reason, either during upload, upload processing or during download by one or more repepients.

+4. __AllConfirmedDownloaded__: All required recepients have confirmed download.

+5. __Deleted__: The uploaded file has been purged.
+This could be upon specific request by the sender, or upon agreed criteria for purging, e.g. when all required recepients have confirmed download.
+                Note that the concept allows for files to stay in the Altinn Broker File Store for an extended period of time, to support file sharing for other purposes than a specific file transfer process.